tektoncd/pipeline/docs/install.md

 ## Creating a custom release of Tekton Pipelines

 You can create a custom release of Tekton Pipelines by following and customizing the steps in [Creating an official release](https://github.com/tektoncd/pipeline/blob/master/tekton/README.md#create-an-official-release).
 For example, you might want to customize the container images built and used by Tekton Pipelines.

-## Configuring High Availability

-If you want to run Tekton Pipelines in a way so that webhooks are resiliant against failures and support high concurrency scenarios, you need to run a [Metrics Server](https://github.com/kubernetes-sigs/metrics-server) in your Kubernetes cluster.
-This is required by the [Horizontal Pod Autoscalers](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to compute the replica count.

-**Note:** The default configuration is defined in [webhook-hpa.yaml](./../config/webhook-hpa.yaml) which could be customized to better fit a  specific usecase.

 ## Next steps